deusExMac/TwitterSearch/README.md

 - ```reaload [-c configuration file]```

      Allows loading a configuration file specified by the -c option.
 Relative file names are supported.
-In no -c option is provided, the configuration file  loaded during startup is reloaded (more specifically the file specified in  ``__configsource`` option in ``config`` command).
+If no -c option is provided, the configuration file  loaded during startup is reloaded (more specifically the file specified in  ``__configsource`` option in ``config`` command).
+If configuration file is not found, no new configuration is loaded.

+     ### Example
+     ```
+     Loading configuration file: [searchsettings/twitterSearch.conf]
+     Configuration file [searchsettings/twitterSearch.conf] successfully loaded.
+     Target archive set to historic.
+     ```
 <br/>

 - ```history (or h)```